-- Aaron Bergman, Fellow,

-- Brian Prest, Fellow and Director of the Social Cost of Carbon Initiative and

-- Karen Palmer, Senior Fellow.
+- Aaron Bergman, Fellow, - Brian Prest, Fellow and Director of the Social Cost of Carbon Initiative, and - Karen Palmer, Senior Fellow and Director of the Electric Power Program.

 If you have any questions or would like additional information, please contact Aaron Bergman at abergman@rff.org.